agude/agude.github.io/_drafts/2021-03-15-data_science_timeseries_plotting_notebook_template.md

 {% capture file_dir %}/files/jupyter-library/{% endcapture %}

-I often have data where each row describes an event that happened at some time.
+I often have data where each row describes an event.
 The data might describe [a word that my son spoke for the first time][sons_language], or [a collision that happened in California][collision], or [the finishing place of a rider in the Tour de France][2020_tour].
 Some questions I always want to answer with the data are: